Motorcycle Accident Lawyer Serving Belle Glade

 - Loss of consortium (loss of support, companionship, parental guidance, etc.)

 One of the most common reasons for these injuries has to do with situations that involve a larger vehicle (car, truck, etc.) not giving the proper right-of-way to a motorcycle.
 There are also times when a motorist just expects the smaller motorcycle to make way for their larger vehicle.
-But, no matt what the cause, the underlying circumstances tend to have just one thing in common – negligence.Do cell phones figure into motorcycle accidents?
+But, no matter what the cause, the underlying circumstances tend to have just one thing in common – negligence.Does Using a Cellphone Contribute to Motorcycle Accidents in Belle Glade?

 As mentioned earlier, Belle Glade possesses a number of (sometimes unique) motorcycle operating statutes.
 These include: